vasudevan-palani/promise-utils/README.md

     //Handle failure
 });

-// To sequence all the promises one after the another
+// To race to first failed promise
 //
 //	- promises ( list of all promises )
 //	- options ( List of options, interval : seconds to wait before retry )